hsnfwz/piggy-bank/README.md

-# Save Inn
+# Piggy Bank
-CMPT 354 Group 23.

-Developed by Hussein Fawaz, Juan Antonio Gonzalez, and Mohammad Ziaei.
+Developed by Hussein Fawaz

-Published on Auguest 1, 2022.
+Published on May 15, 2024

 # Tech Stack
 React + Node + PostgreSQL